procrastinate-org/procrastinate/docs/howto/basics/windows.md

 # Running on Windows

-Procrastinate has been tested and is known to work on Windows.
+Procrastinate has been manually tested and is known to work on Windows.
 However, there are a few things to keep in mind:

 -  Due to the way signals are implemented on Windows (in short, they are not fully supported), the worker will not be able to gracefully stop when receiving a `SIGINT` or `SIGTERM` signal